readybuilderone/tpcds-for-hive-on-emr/README.md

-# TPCDS benchmark Kits for Hive on AWS EMR
+# TPCDS Benchmark Kits for Hive on AWS EMR

 A TPCDS benchmark test kits for Hive On AWS EMR.